autogluon/autogluon/docs/tutorials/multimodal/index.rst

       :title: Parameter-Efficient Finetuning in AutoMM -- Basic Usage
       :link: efficient_finetuning_basic.html

-      How to use take advantage of larger foundation models with the help of parameter-efficient finetuning.
+      How to take advantage of larger foundation models with the help of parameter-efficient finetuning.

    .. card::
       :title: Customize AutoMM